top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-Though this is my first year as an official mentor, from my past experiences with WSP members I find it incredibly rewarding to see members' personal growth including: increased self-confidence, refined interpersonal communication, and expanded resiliency to what life throws their way.
+Though this is my first year as an official Mentor, from my past experiences with WSP Corpsmembers I find it incredibly rewarding to see members' personal growth including increased self-confidence, refined interpersonal communication, and expanded resiliency to what life throws their way.

-Our WSP members have provided exceptional outreach opportunities that educate and inspire our community about the recovery of local threatened and endangered salmon populations.
+Our WSP Corpsmembers have provided exceptional outreach opportunities that educate and inspire our community about the recovery of local threatened and endangered salmon populations.

 Joseph Kiernan